aolkuski/bb-qa-assignment/TASK_REPORT.md

 ### ABOUT NOT OVERENGINEERING ###

-Setup created in classes is not the best example, however, the quickest one.
+UI tests' config created in the BaseUiTest class is not the best example, however, the quickest one.
 In a real-life case, this should be moved to yaml file and managed by springboot.
 Also setting up all the code in the ' test' directory is an arguable thing, but it enables a quick plugging into the project with the application.
-Frameworks I worked on so far, that were not in the same repo as the application, had only tests in the 'test' directory.